cfrederick23/cfrederick23.github.io/enhancement-one.md

 ---
 layout: default
-title: Enhancement One: Software Engineering and Design
+title: Enhancement One - Software Engineering and Design
 ---

 # Enhancement One: Software Engineering and Design